-This Vegan Sweet Potato Corn Chowder is thick and chunky, slightly sweet and slightly spicy.
+This Vegan Sweet Potato Corn Chowder is thick and chunky, slightly sweet and slightly spicy with hints of turmeric.
 It's free of fat, dairy, meat, and gluten, and it's incredibly delicious!
 Creamy, without any cream!

 Can I interest you in a warm bowl of vegan Sweet Potato Corn Chowder?

-I don't eat corn very often.
-Corn is often genetically modified and in Canada, food is not required to be labeled GMO.
-Bags of frozen organic corn are easy to find in supermarkets, however, so that's what I used in this chowder recipe.
+- I don't eat corn very often.
+Corn is often genetically modified and in Canada, food is not required to be labelled GMO.
+Bags of frozen organic corn are easy to find in supermarkets, however, so that's what I used in this corn chowder recipe.

 Earlier this week, I was out for lunch with friends.
 I spotted Sweet Potato Corn Chowder on the menu and decided to give it a try.
 Three of the four of us ordered it and it was a hit.
 While we were chatting, I was secretly analyzing the ingredients, knowing that I was going to head home and try my best to reproduce it!

 - celery: 4 big stalks (also called ribs)

 - garlic: fresh